Requests card ranges from the directory server.

 RequestCardRanges requests card ranges and additional information from the directory server.

 When a transaction is initiated, the first step that should be taken is to find information about the card range to which the card number belongs.
 This include the protocol version number supported by the ACS and DS, and if one exists, any corresponding Method URL (used in the browser flow).

 Results of this method should be cached in order to quickly look up information for subsequent transactions.
 It is recommended to call this method once every 24 hours at a minimum, and once per hour as a maximum to refresh the cache.

 The first time this method is called, SerialNumber will be empty, indicating that all results should be returned.
 The CardRange event will fire for each result that is returned.
 The results will also be held in the CardRanges property.

-The component will not cache the returned values; it is up to the user to cache these values in an appropriate location.
+The class will not cache the returned values; it is up to the user to cache these values in an appropriate location.
 The SerialNumber will be populated after this method returns.
 The SerialNumber should also be saved to be used in the next call to this method.